 Nissha believes it is critical to build a team of board directors with diverse experiences, specializations, qualities, and aptitudes, each supplementing and complementing their respective capabilities, to respond flexibly to changes in the business environment and raise corporate value over the medium to long term.
 Since 2007, we have also elected Independent Outside Directors of the Board in order to proactively incorporate an objective eye in our management.
 Today, four such Directors serve at Nissha.
-Our Independent Outside Directors of the Board have a wealth of expertise and experience across a wide range of specialties.
-These Directors meet the requirements stipulated in the Companies Act and the criteria for independence as determined by our Board of Directors.
+Our Independent Outside Directors meet the requirements stipulated in the Companies Act and the criteria for independence as determined by our Board of Directors.